MAGE Algorithm

 Abstract

 Background: Glucose variability is increasingly regarded as a risk factor for diabetes-related complications.
 The mean amplitude of glycemic excursions (MAGE) is a common measure of glucose variability.
 While its original definition requires manual calculations, there exist several software programs for automated calculations which have shown varying degrees of agreement.
-The objective of this study was to develop an automated algorithm for MAGE that would achieve high accuracy against the reference standard of manual calculations.
+The objective of this study was to develop an automated algorithm for MAGE that would achieve high accuracy against the reference standard of manual calculations and benchmark it against existing alternatives.

 Methods: Manual calculations of MAGE were performed on 45 publicly available CGM profiles from a diverse set of patients (i.e., Type 1 diabetes, Type 2 diabetes, and those without diabetes) following the definition described in Service et al. [3].
-An automated algorithm for MAGE calculation was developed to identify peaks and nadirs of glycemic excursions based on the crosses of a short and long moving average of the glucose profile, and implemented in version 3 of R package iglu.
-The accuracy of the algorithm was evaluated relative to manual calculations using a five-fold cross-validation and compared to four other publicly available MAGE calculators.
+An automated algorithm for MAGE calculation was developed to identify peaks and nadirs of glycemic excursions based on the crosses of a short and long moving average of the glucose profile, and implemented in version 3+ of R package iglu.
+The accuracy of the algorithm was evaluated relative to manual calculations using a five-fold cross-validation and compared to other publicly available MAGE calculators, as listed in Table 2.

 Conclusions: The newly developed algorithm eliminates the need for tedious manual MAGE calculations and approximates the manual derivation better than existing approaches.